bluegennx-ai/blueguard-thin-client/README.md

 #### Initializing the Client

 The Blueguard client requires a scheme, host, and optional port to initialize.
 Alternatively, a full url can be used.
+The APIs are authorized by adding an API key and org_uuid while initializing the client.

 Once created, the connection can be tested with the client's `health` function

 ```python